CyberFlameGO/svnpython/Doc/library/tarfile.rst

    .. note::

-      The :meth:`extract` method does not take care of several extraction issues.
-      In most cases you should consider using the :meth:`extractall` method.
+      Because the :meth:`extract` method allows random access to a tar archive there are some issues you must take care of yourself.
+See the description for :meth:`extractall` above.

    .. warning::